MicrosoftDocs/VBA-Docs/api/Access.ChartSeries.DataLabelPosition.md

 # ChartSeries.DataLabelPosition property (Access)

-Returns or sets the data label position for Pie, Arc and Doughnut Modern Charts (only available in Current Channel).
+Returns or sets the data label position for Pie, Arc, and Doughnut Modern Charts (only available in Current Channel).
 Read/write **[AcDataLabelPosition](Access.AcDataLabelPosition.md)**.

 ## Syntax